-If you take the Loze chairlift up the mountain you can tackle the Tetras run back down.
-This tends to be a challenge as it is often extremely mogul-filled so be ready to work those legs.
+On the total opposite side of the resort you can take the Loze chairlift and tackle the Tetras run back down.
+This tends to be challenging as it is often extremely mogul-filled, so be ready to work those legs.

 From Méribel-Mottaret jump on the Pas du Lac up and then take the slightly less challenging (but still advanced) Sanglier or Grande Rosiere pistes back to resort.
 Grande Rosiere is another Peuf Experience piste, so head there after fresh snow.

 Bartavelle and red run Lagopède form Méribel's 'Back to the Wild' area, so-called for its wild aspect and natural (un-cultured) snow.
 High and north-facing, these two runs enjoy excellent snow and have a speedy six-man chairlift.
 Bartavelle is left to develop pretty sizeable moguls, so if you're not a fan take the easier Lagopède.
 Whilst up there look out for 'Bumps' - the run next to Martre piste ending at the plateau in the centre of Mottaret.
 The advanced riders out there can show off their skills to people on the Plattières lift, if you fancy an audience that is.
 And on your way back to resort from the top of Tougnete area, take Combe Laitelet, a pretty tree-lined red piste that is a local's favourite for avoiding the hurly-burly of Mottaret's Lievre and Perdrix runs.